 A key function for senior executives is to craft an organization’s vision and strategy.
 Through the formulation of tactical plans, leaders can help to motivate their employees and benefit their mission.
 However, if these leaders can’t persuade their teams to execute those plans and support that vision, they’ll ultimately end up dead in the water.
 Connecting with people up, down, and across the organization is paramount to successful leadership.
 When has your candidate had to convince others to get on board?
 What obstacles were faced?
 What are the hurdles that lie ahead?
 Engagement is not just a one-time event, but an ongoing pursuit.
 What is your candidate doing to maintain momentum and push those around them to reach new heights?

 Failure is inevitable.
-Some of the best Hall of Famers in baseball history struggled to reach base 70% of the time in their careers.
-But what makes these players so great is their resilience – the ability to learn from their mistakes and bounce back quickly.
+Even the best Major League Baseball players will only get on base 30% of the time.
+But what makes these players so great is their resilience – the ability to learn from every “at-bat” and bounce back quickly to focus on the next pitch.
 How has your candidate rebounded from adversity?
 What did they learn about themselves from the experience?
 How often do they seek candid feedback about their performance?
 What specifically are they working on to become more effective in the workplace?

 Finding a candidate with Hall-of-Fame potential isn’t as easy as it may seem.
 Rather than swinging for the fences on every single hire, companies should instead focus on a more disciplined approach to the recruiting process.
 Through the identification of its most critical executive roles, organizations can then discover and hire high-potential candidates that can grow and develop over time.
 Investing in the hiring process at emerging leadership levels should be as important as the time and care taken to hire senior-level executives.